Attorneys Jeff Schmitt and David Zobel Argue Successfully Before Missouri Supreme Court

 3.4.14

-Due to discrepancies between the Court of Appeals’ decision and prior decisions in other Missouri courts regarding legal representation of corporate entities in lawsuits, Schmitt and Zobel sought and won transfer of the case to the Missouri Supreme Court on behalf of one defendant.
+Due to discrepancies between the Court of Appeals’ decision and prior decisions in other Missouri courts regarding legal representation of corporate entities in lawsuits, Schmitt sought and won transfer of the case to the Missouri Supreme Court on behalf of one defendant.

 According to the Supreme Court, because the lawsuit was filed by a non-lawyer, the claims were subject to dismissal.
 Non-lawyers may represent themselves in court, but they may not represent businesses or other individuals.
 The Court further clarified that allowing non-lawyers to file lawsuits on behalf of anyone or anything besides themselves would be permitting the unauthorized practice of law.